Zamfara APC alleges disruption of meetings by police — Daily Times Nigeria

-Alhaji Lawal Liman, the state chairman of the party, made the allegation in an interview in Gusau on Thursday.
+State Chairman of the party, Alhaji Lawal Liman, made the allegation in an interview in Gusau on Thursday.

 “You know, we had local government stakeholders meetings of the party across the 14 local government areas of the state on Wednesday.

-“It is unfortunate to receive reports from some that the police personnel denied APC members and supporters from exercising their rights..
+“It is unfortunate to receive reports from some that the police personnel denied APC members and supporters from exercising their rights,” he alleged.

-But the Police Public Relations Officer in the state, SP Muhammad Shehu, said that the stoppage of the meetings was as a result of the existing ban of all political meetings, rallies and procession in the state by police authority.
+But, the Police Public Relations Officer in the state, Muhammad Shehu, said that the stoppage of the meetings was as a result of the existing ban on all political meetings, rallies and procession in the state by the police.

-He said that the decision of the command was not politically motivated but for the best interest of the people of the state.
+He said that the decision of the command is not politically motivated, but for the best interest of the people of the state.

 Discussion about this post